 8 tips for self-approval

-8 Tips for Self-APPROVAL & Boosting Your Confidence
+8 Self-APPROVAL Tips that Boost Your Confidence

 The Problem with Low Self-Approval and Low Confidence